Search...

 Saturday 26 July 1.10pm

 Emre Şener is a composer from Istanbul, Turkey.
-He now studies composition and contemporary music at the Royal Academy of Music, London with a scholarship, under Rubens Askenar.
+He now studies composition and contemporary music at the Juilliard School in New York.
+He presents a program of his own music featuring the London Contemporary Soloists.

 Online streaming